top of page

 "I just want to thank you for being an amazing teacher the last few years.
 I would not be where I am as a pianist now without your guidance and persistence."

+"This year, I auditioned for and got an MIT Emerson Music Fellowship which funded my private lessons at U. Mass.
+Boston.
+As part of the fellowship, I recently gave a solo recital featuring Bartok's Sonata BB 88, Scriabin 9, and Beethoven Op.111.
+I will also give a recital of Beethoven "les Adieux" for my graduate house in a couple of weeks.
 I have to thank you for everything you taught me in my final semester at UNC.
 Focusing on producing a good sound and especially attuning my ears for it has been invaluable in adjusting to new pianos and halls.
 I am constantly complimented on my piano touch by the faculty here.
 The painstaking work on the first movement of Prokofiev 7 definitely changed my mindset in learning and practicing difficult music and made this year's ambitious program possible."

 teaching